 Operator: Good morning.
-My name is Brent, and I will be your conference facilitator today.
-At this time, I would like to welcome everyone to the BlackRock Incorporated Third Quarter 2013 Earnings Teleconference.
-Our host for today's call will be Chairman and Chief Executive Officer, Laurence D. Fink; Chief Financial Officer, Gary Shedlin; and General Counsel, Matthew Mallow.
-All lines have been placed on mute to prevent any back ground noise.
-After the speakers' there will a question-and-answers session.
+My name is Carmen, and I will be your conference facilitator today.
+At this time, I would like to welcome everyone to the BlackRock Incorporated First Quarter 2014 Earnings Teleconference.
+Our host for today's call will be Chairman and Chief Executive Officer, Laurence D. Fink; Chief Financial Officer, Gary Shedlin; President, Robert S. Kapito; and General Counsel, Matthew Mallow.
+All lines have been placed on mute to prevent any background noise.
+After the speakers' remarks there will be a question-and-answer period.
+Thank you.

-Gary S. Shedlin - CFO: Thanks, Matt.
-Good morning, everyone.
-It's my pleasure to be here to present our third quarter results.
-Before I turn it over to Larry to offer his comments, I'll review our quarterly financial performance and business results.
-I'll be referencing selected pages from our earnings supplement, which has been posted on the BlackRock Investor Relations website, and discussing primarily as adjusted results.
+Gary S. Shedlin - CFO: Thank you, Matt, and good morning everyone.
+It's my pleasure to be here to present the results for the first quarter of 2014.
+Before I turn it over to Larry to offer his comments, I'll review our quarterly financial performance and business results, and as usual I will be focusing primarily on as adjusted results.